Icinga/icingaweb2-module-director/doc/82-Changelog.md

 1.3.0
 -----

-### Fixed a lot of issues and related features
+### Fixed issues and related features
 * You can find issues and feature requests related to this release on our [roadmap](https://dev.icinga.com/versions/331)

 ### Service Sets
-* You are now allowed to create sets of services and assign all of them at once with an apply rule, to host templates or directly to single hosts
+* You are now allowed to create sets of services and assign all of them at once with an apply rule
+* Sets can be assigned to host templates or directly to single hosts

 ### Service Variable Overrides
-* When switching to a Host View's services tab, you'll now not only see it's very own services, but also ones that result from an apply rule
+* When switching to a host view's services tab, you'll now not only see its very own services, but also ones that result from an apply rule
-* You can override those Service's custom field values for every single host
+* You can override those services custom field values for every single host
 * Same goes for services belonging to Service Sets

 ### Apply rules
-* A new "contains" operator gives more possibilities when working with with arrays
+* A new "contains" operator gives more possibilities when working with arrays
 * Service vars are now also offered in the apply rule form wizard

 ### Custom Variables and Fields